Javiera Carrera: Exile

 In 1814, when Spain reconquered Chile, Javiera abandoned her husband and children to go into self-exile and to follow the footsteps of her three brothers.
 Together with them, she traveled to the United Provinces of Río de la Plata, lived in Mendoza and later moved to Buenos Aires where she was received by the priest Bartolomé Tollo, an old friend of the family.
+Javiera often wrote letters to her husband during her exile, she stated in the letters that her leave of her family was to protect them due to her family connection.
+She also stated that the leave she took of her family deeply hurt her and that she had taken her son Perico as consolation for her troubles.

 She had difficult times in Buenos Aires: due to health problems and a financial disaster.
 At that time she began a romantic relationship with the Argentine nationalized American captain David Jewett.

 She directed the so-called "conspiracy of 1817" against O'Higgins, which ultimately meant the execution of her brothers Luis and Juan José in 1818, in Mendoza.

 Final years

 She remained in retirement until her last days on herd estate in El Monte, concentrating on domestic life and charitable works.
 She accomplished the repatriation of the bodies of her brothers in 1828 under the presidency of Francisco Antonio Pinto.

 She died at her hacienda in Santiago on August 20, 1862.
 Since 1952, her body has been lying with her brothers in the Santiago Metropolitan Cathedral.